Take immediate action to relocate settlers of Punjabi Lane: HC to Meghalaya govt | Law-Order

 The bench, however, hit out at the residents for giving a false impression that they accepted the blueprint prepared by the Meghalaya government on the matter last month.

-"It appears that the respondents are playing fast and loose both with the government and with the court," the bench said.
+"It appears that the respondents are playing fast and loose both with the government and with the court," the high court said.

 It also ordered the state government to report about the progress of action by July 18.